Engineer-Matteo/UniView/README.md

 * **📚 Course Directory:** Browse course lists complete with detailed descriptions and period breakdowns.
 * **🔔 Smart Notifications:**
     * Get notified 15 minutes before a lesson starts.
-    * Receive alerts when you post new academic results or when your schedule changes.
+    * Receive alerts when updates to your hosted results or schedule are detected.
 * **🖼️ Home Screen Widgets:**
     * **Next Event:** A quick glance at your upcoming class or exam.
     * **Weekly Schedule:** Your entire week's planning directly on your home screen.